bytebase/bytebase.com-old/content/blog/how-to-configure-clickhouse-ssl-connection.md

 ### OpenSSL Config

-To generate Root CA certificate and other peers' certificate request, you need to set up a configure file as below:
+To generate Root CA certificate and other peer's certificate request, you need to set up a configure file as below:

 ```bash
 cat >req.conf <<EOF